vrontos/Realtime-Control-of-ScienceMode-Hasomed-Stimulator-in-Windows/README.md

-# 🛠️ Installation Guide for Stimulator P24 Science
+# Installation Guide for Realtime Control of ScienceMode Hasomed Stimulator in Windows

 Follow these clear steps to properly install **Python**, **PyUSB**, and the necessary **Stimulator Driver** on your Windows PC.